-At some of his concerts Dennis DeYoung sings this song with no other music or backup vocals with his wife Suzanne, who is also one of his backup singers. (thanks, Jimmy - VA)
+At some of his solo concerts Dennis DeYoung would sing this with no other music or backup vocals except for his wife Suzanne, who was also one of his backup singers.